 Serve with rice or mashed potatoes.

-Let us know in the comments, if we could convince you of African food.
-And above all, let us know, how you liked our African stew.
+Let us know in the comments if we were able to convince you to try African food.
+And above all, how you enjoyed our African stew.

 You don't like cooking yourself, but would rather go out for African food?
 Then we have some restaurant recommendations for you where you can eat good African food.